-In the opinion of Bond Counsel (defined herein), assuming continuing compliance by the City (defined herein) after the date of initial delivery of the Bonds (defined herein) with certain covenants contained in the Ordinance (defined herein) and subject to the matters set forth under "TAX MATTERS" herein, interest on the Bonds for federal income tax purposes under existing statutes, regulations, published rulings, and court decisions (1) will be excludable from the gross income of the owners thereof pursuant to section 103 of the Internal Revenue Code of 1986, as amended to the date of initial delivery of the Bonds, and (2) will not be included in computing the alternative minimum taxable income of the owners thereof who are individuals.
+In the opinion of Bond Counsel (defined herein), assuming continuing compliance by the City (defined herein) after the date of initial delivery of the Certificates (defined herein) with certain covenants contained in the Ordinance (defined herein) and subject to the matters set forth under "TAX MATTERS" herein, interest on the Certificates for federal income tax purposes under existing statutes, regulations, published rulings, and court decisions (1) will be excludable from the gross income of the owners thereof pursuant to section 103 of the Internal Revenue Code of 1986, as amended to the date of initial delivery of the Certificates, and (2) will not be included in computing the alternative minimum taxable income of the owners thereof who are individuals.
 See "TAX MATTERS" herein.

+\$105,495,000

-\$31,200,000 CITY OF SEGUIN, TEXAS (A political subdivision of the State of Texas located in Guadalupe County, Texas) GENERAL OBLIGATION REFUNDING BONDS, SERIES 2023
+CITY OF SEGUIN, TEXAS

+(A political subdivision of the State of Texas located in Guadalupe County)

+COMBINATION TAX AND LIMITED PLEDGE REVENUE

+CERTIFICATES OF OBLIGATION, SERIES 2024

-Dated Date: April 15, 2023 Due: September 1, as shown on page -ii- herein
+Dated Date: March 15, 2024 Due: September 1, as shown on page -ii- herein

-The \$31,200,000 City of Seguin, Texas (the "City" or the "Issuer") General Obligation Refunding Bonds, Series 2023 (the "Bonds") are being issued pursuant to the laws of the State of Texas (the "State"), including Chapter 1207, as amended ("Chapter 1207"), Texas Government Code, Chapter 1371, as amended, Texas Government Code ("Chapter 1371") an ordinance (the "Ordinance") adopted on November 15, 2022 by the City Council of the City, and the City's Home Rule Charter.
-As permitted by the provisions of Chapters 1207 and 1371, the City Council, in the Ordinance, delegated the authority to certain City officials (each an "Authorized Official") to execute an approval certificate (the "Approval Certificate") establishing the pricing terms for the Bonds.
-See "THE BONDS - Authority for Issuance" herein.
+The City of Seguin, Texas Combination Tax and Limited Pledge Revenue Certificates of Obligation, Series 2024 (the "Certificates") are being issued pursuant to the Constitution and general laws of the State of Texas (the "State") pursuant to the provisions of the Certificate of Obligation Act of 1971, as amended, Texas Local Government Code, Section 271.041 through Section 271.064, Chapter 1502, as amended, Texas Government Code, Chapter 1371"), the City's Home Rule Charter, and an ordinance (the "Ordinance") of the City Council of the City of Seguin, Texas (the "City") to be adopted on March 19, 2024.
+As permitted by the provisions of Chapter 1371, the City Council, in the Ordinance, delegated the authority to certain City officials (each, an "Authorized Official") to execute an approval certificate (the "Approval Certificate") establishing the pricing terms for the Certificates.
+See "THE CERTIFICATES - Authority for Issuance" herein.